pong42-dev/ft_transcendence/docs/front-docs/internationalization-guide.md

    - `frontend/public/locales/ko/translation.json`
    - `frontend/public/locales/ja/translation.json`
 2. Use in code: `i18next.t('new.key')`.
+3. Review the file again to ensure the changes are correct.

 ## Reviewing for Hardcoded Text
 When files are given in the prompt, you must review them file by file to find any text strings that are not internationalized.
 All user-facing text should use `i18next.t('key.name')` instead of being hardcoded.
+Do not make uninstructed changes.